 To me, being an agitator means creating a tiny tear in the fabric of what is known to let beauty burst forth.
 Being an agitator means tilting a known paradigm, shifting a perspective, and experiencing the world from a different point of view to see all that is hidden, waiting to be found.

 Second: Who are the Agitators?

 - The people in my classes who inspire, delight, and surprise me every single day.

-- My teachers, colleagues, and collaborators who have tilted the paradigm, shifted my perspective, and helped me unearth what I could not see on my own.
+- My teachers, colleagues, and collaborators who have helped me unearth what I could not see on my own.

-- The voices my head, bursting forth with ideas for a new performance, a different kind of class, or a writing project that I want to embark on.
+- The voices in my head, clamoring with ideas for a new performance, a different kind of class, or a writing project that I want to embark on.

 Something I say to my students all the time is, “The dance is already in the room, simply waiting for you to step in and follow what is emerging.”